 There are formal processes for Student Employee Grievances, Non-academic Grievances, Academic Grievances, and Harassment/Sexual Harassment/Racial and Ethnic Harassment and Hazing Grievances.
 These formal processes are outlined in the Student Handbook found on the Dean of Students’ website.

-For more help in working through these issues, the student may want to check with his or her academic adviser to discuss this process.
+For more help in working through these issues, the student may want to check with his or her academic advisor to discuss this process.